-The house is a mile from the main road in a very peaceful and beautiful valley.
+The house is 1.5km from the main road in a very peaceful and beautiful valley

-It is within a few minutes drive of two of Ibiza’s most beautiful and exclusive beaches: Cala d’en Serra and Xuclar.
+It is 5km from two of Ibiza’s most beautiful and exclusive beaches: Cala d’en Serra and Xuclar

 Ibiza Town is 40 minutes drive

 Fly to Ibiza from most main and regional airports.
 The house is a 40 minute drive.
 Ryan Air now fly direct to Ibiza all year round

 Car hire with a high arch essential or a 4×4 is recommended due to the long track to the house

-San Joan is a seven minute drive away and has a newsagency, supermarket, fishmonger, chemist as well as various restaurants and bars including the traditional Vista Allegre and well-known Giri with spa.
+San Joan is a 15 minute drive away and has a newsagency, supermarket, fishmonger, chemist as well as various restaurants and bars including the traditional Vista Allegre and well-known Giri with spa.
 On Sundays the village becomes the epi-centre of this part of the island when it hosts the very popular weekly market.
 The shopping is eclectic with beautiful handmade clothes, fresh, organic vegetables and henna tattoos.